-- 1.51 Inappropriate Sexual Act(s): sexual contact between two recipients if the clinical team has determined that one or more cannot assent; between recipients if one or more is a minor; or between a recipient and any other person if the recipient does not assent. - 1.52 Incubation: the time between contact with an infecting agent and onset of disease.
+- 1.51 Incubation: The time between contact with an infecting agent and onset of disease.
 In the case of AIDS, the incubation period is between six months and five years.
 The time between infection and detection of the antibody is two to six months.
-The average time from HIV-infection to development of AIDS is 8-11 years. - 1.53 Independent Contractor: a person or company providing services purchased by the Authority under specific terms and conditions. - 1.54 Individual Limitations: rules governing specific restrictions and developed for individual recipients. - 1.55 Infection: the invasion of the body with microorganisms or parasites, whether or not the invasion results in detectable pathologic effects. - 1.56 Informed Consent: a written agreement signed by the recipient, parent of a minor, or empowered legal representative, to give consent, which assumes legal competency, knowledge, comprehension and voluntariness, as defined in MDCH Administrative Rule 330.7003. - 1.57 Intimate Contact: contact between persons in which there is exchange of bodily fluids, e.g., semen, saliva or blood. - 1.58 Intimate Part(s): the genitalia, buttocks or breast of a human being as well as the groin, inner thigh or rectum. - 1.59 Knowledge: awareness and understanding of the purpose of the procedure, risk or other effects including the benefits that can be reasonably expected, and of appropriate alternatives. - 1.60 Labor for Compensation: labor performed by a recipient in which the recipient is paid for work. - 1.61 Labor of a Personal Housekeeping Nature: labor performed by a recipient which is generally applicable to all recipients in that program, is a condition of participation in that program and is specified in the program rules, or is specified in the recipient's Person Centered Plan (e.g., making beds on a daily basis or clearing the table, etc.).
+The average time from HIV-infection to development of AIDS is 8-11 years. - 1.52 Independent Contractor: A person or company providing services purchased by the Authority under specific terms and conditions. - 1.53 Individual Limitations: Rules governing specific restrictions and developed for individual recipients. - 1.54 Infection: The invasion of the body with microorganisms or parasites, whether or not the invasion results in detectable pathologic effects. - 1.55 Informed Consent: A written agreement signed by the recipient, parent of a minor, or empowered legal representative, to give consent, which assumes legal competency, knowledge, comprehension and voluntariness, as defined in MDCH Administrative Rule 330.7003. - 1.56 Intimate Contact: Contact between persons in which there is exchange of bodily fluids, e.g., semen, saliva or blood. - 1.57 Intimate Part(s): The genitalia, buttocks or breast of a human being as well as the groin, inner thigh or rectum. - 1.58 Knowledge: Awareness and understanding of the purpose of the procedure, risk or other effects including the benefits that can be reasonably expected, and of appropriate alternatives. - 1.59 Labor for Compensation: Labor performed by a recipient in which the recipient is paid for work. - 1.60 Labor of a Personal Housekeeping Nature: Labor performed by a recipient which is generally applicable to all recipients in that program, is a condition of participation in that program and is specified in the program rules, or is specified in the recipient's Person Centered Plan (e.g., making beds on a daily basis or clearing the table, etc.). - 1.61 Legal Inquiry: Includes any matter concerning civil, criminal or administrative law.

 Chapter Title Chapter # Subject #

 Recipient Rights RR 100

+Subject Title Adopted Last Revised Reviewed:

-Subject Title Definition of Terms Adopted 6/24/02 Last Revised 12/16/13; 12/10/14 Reviewed: 2/24/05; 2/26/07; 1/24/08; 7/27/09; 8/30/10; 9/26/11; 7/23/12; 12/16/13; 12/10/14
+Definition of Terms 6/24/02 10/16/19 2/24/05; 2/26/07; 1/24/08; 7/27/09; 8/30/10; 9/26/11; 7/23/12; 12/16/13; 12/10/14; 12/14/16; 9/13/17; 9/19/18; 10/16/19